c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 For Illusions, I would just treat it as if you were summoning a creature.
 However, since it's just an illusion, you could forgo the Summon Ally upgrade, and still have the illusions do whatever you want them to.
 After all, they wouldn't be able to hurt anyone.
 Again, you can apply any other upgrades as normal.

 **Question:** Does the empowered effect of the magic attack also influence the damage burn quality dealt?
-I was told that knowledge 5 provided,the burn damage is doubled up to 10 instead the usual 5 in this case.
+I was told that knowledge 5 provided the burn damage is doubled up to 10 instead the usual 5 in this case.
 Is this true or does empower only apply to the initial damage?

 **Answer:** Empowered effectively increase's the attack's base damage, and the Burn quality deals the attack's base damage again over subsequent rounds.
 So yes, it would affect the Burn quality's damage.